cloudfour/tpp-research-monorepo/README.md

 # TPP Research Monorepo

-This repo is exploring translating components from native web components (Stencil.js) into front end frameworks and design tools.
+This repo is exploring translating components from native web components (Stencil.js) into front end frameworks, documentation tools, and design tools.

-It currently shows how to use these components in React and FramerX.
+It currently shows how to use these components in React, FramerX, and StoryBook.

 ## Component Development